Sandpiper Bay Community in Port St Lucie is part of the PSLPD Community Patrol program!

 - Perform house checks for snowbirds and vacationers.

 - Volunteers complete a two-week course on patrolling and are then authorized by the City to drive the Community Patrol vehicle while assuming this role.

 - The Squad is made up of trained volunteers, men and woman, young and old.

 - Volunteers are not commissioned sworn officers and have no enforcement powers or authority.
 They are subject to the rules, regulations, policy and procedures of the Port St. Lucie Police Department & the City of Port St. Lucie.

-If you have a couple hours a week to help in your neighborhood and would like to take the “Community on Patrol” volunteer training session, reply to this email or contact:
+If you have a couple hours a week to help in your neighborhood and would like to take the “Community on Patrol” volunteer training session, please download and fill out this form: